-Sometimes a point of purchase pusher tray needs to push products that are stacked 3 or 4 products high, such as baby food or pet food.
-There may be 6 or 7 of these stacks being pushed in one row on a display shelf.
-Other times, a single column of glass bottles, potato chip bags or candy bars needs to be delicately pushed forward.
-A new technique used to accomplish integrates a pusher tray, a variable force spring, and a rotary damper.
+Sometimes a point of purchase pusher tray needs to move products that are stacked three or four items high, such as baby food or pet food, and here may be six or seven of these stacks being pushed in one row on a display shelf.
+Other times, a single column of glass bottles, potato chip bags, or candy bars needs to be delicately pushed forward.
+A new technique used to accomplish this function integrates a pusher tray, a variable force spring, and a rotary damper.

 A rotary damper enables a mechanism to operate with a smooth, controlled motion.
-The damper is filled with a viscous fluid, such as silicone.
-This fluid passes through rotating vanes, providing the damping resistance.
-The resistance force of a rotary damper is determined by the viscosity of the fluid and the design of the rotating vanes within the device.
-This is all accomplished in one small device that can be incorporated into a mechanism.
-These devices are typically found in automotive cup holders, DVD players and copy machines.
+The damper is filled with a viscous fluid, such as silicone, which passes through rotating vanes, providing damping resistance.
+The resistance force is determined by the viscosity of the fluid and the design of the rotating vanes within the device.
+This is all accomplished in one small unit that can be incorporated into a larger mechanism.
+Rotary damper devices are typically found in automotive cup holders, DVD players and copy machines.

 Designing a display with both a variable force spring and a rotary damper can be a difficult balance of resistance and force.
 Dampers can provide resistance in a clockwise rotation, counter clockwise rotation or both.

 Special care must be taken to design a spring with the correct amount of force.
 The damper in these displays will slow the speed of the pusher moving forward.
 The damper will not reduce the force exerted but will reduce the speed at which the full force is applied.